Chiemeka-Nwakama/Operating-System/PA4/Readme.md

 in main.
 This is because we don't want the information in these sections to be mixing together.
 This would cause multiple different clients to send data to the server and then they would want to go into the clientHandler and they could have the wrong data for the thread to complete the rotation.
+We plan on sending packages by first sending a packet with the operation, flags, and image size we will recieve this, extract values and then we will recieve the image data.
+We will then use the information from the packet that we got to perform the proper operation on the image/image data and then send back the modifed image data per the client's request.